Before your research

 - Data must be archived according to international guidelines for at least 10 years.

 The regulation is in line with most research funders' requirements.
-You can find the complete regulation on the research website.

 Data Management Plans